Urogenital Organs Indian Medical PG Practice Questions and MCQs

 * **Consistency:** On clinical examination, the non-pregnant cervix feels firm (like the **tip of the nose**), whereas, during pregnancy, it softens (Goodell’s sign) due to increased vascularity and collagen remodeling.

-Urogenital Organs Indian Medical PG Question 10: The internal pudendal artery is a branch of which of the following?
+Urogenital Organs Indian Medical PG Question 10: Which of the following is FALSE about the vagina?

 More Urogenital Organs Indian Medical PG questions available in the OnCourse app.
 Practice MCQs, flashcards, and get detailed explanations.